dade92/react-example2/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+# CI/CD
+The project has a pipeline attached, configured on github, that starts on every push.
+Pushes on master also trigger docker to build the image

 ## Deploy the entire application

 You can deploy the entire application by running `./run.sh`.